 To celebrate Lag baOmer, Jews around the world light bonfires, to commemorate the great fire that surrounded Rabbi Shimon.
 In Israel, for weeks before, children scavenge wood to arrange as impressive sculptures.
 Great public celebrations are held and the wood towers are burned on Lag baOmer.

 Lag baOmer is also day of pilgrimage to the tomb of Rabbi Shimon in the Galilee town of Meiron.
-In one day, an estimated 250,000 Jews visit Meiron, dancing, praying, and celebrating the wonderful spiritual gifts that Rabbi Shimon bequeathed to us.
+In one day, an estimated 250,000 Jews visit Meiron, dancing, praying, and celebrating the wonderful spiritual gifts that Rabbi Shimon left for us.
 Some people camp out for weeks beforehand in anticipation.

 Another tradition often associated with Lag baOmer is the giving of a haircut to boys who have turned 3 years old.
-Some Jews, notably Chassidic Jews (who have a particular regard for the Kabbalah, or mystical traditions of Judaism), have the custom of not cutting their son’s hair until he is 3 years old (the hair is compared to the fruit of a tree which the Torah prohibits us to pick until the tree is 3 years old).
-Lag baOmer occurs during the Omer period when haricuts are not permitted except on Lag baOmer because it is a joyous occasion.
-Thus, by Lag baOmer, there is a backlog of boys who have turned 3 during the preceding 4 1/2 weeks (when the counting of the Omer, and hence the restriction on haircuts, began).
+Some Jews, notably Hasidic Jews (who are particularly interested in Kabbalah, themystical traditions of Judaism), have the custom of not cutting their son’s hair until he is 3 years old (the hair is compared to the fruit of a tree which the Torah forbids us to pick until the tree is 3 years old).
+Lag baOmer occurs during the Omer period when haircuts are not permitted except on Lag baOmer because it is a joyous occasion.
+Thus, by Lag baOmer, there is a backlog of boys who have turned 3 during the preceding 4 1/2 weeks (when the counting of the Omer, and the restriction on haircuts began).
 As a result, a large number of 3 year old boys have their first haircut on Lag baOmer.

 Different opinions about Lag baOmer

-- Some people are of the opinion that Lag B’Omer is only a cessation in the mourning period which carries on once Lag Ba’Omer is over.
+- Some people are of the opinion that Lag baOmer is only a pause in the mourning period which carries on once Lag BaOmer is over.

 - There is disagreement and discrepancy about the mourning period that comes before Lag BaOmer as well as Lag BaOmer itself.
 Some Jews (who are less traditional) do not believe in the entire mourning period because they are uncertain about the facts and reasons given.